DarrachBarneveld/CoolCoders-PP4/README.md

 ### Comment Card

 The comment card elegantly showcases the user's comment, the author's identity, and the date, encapsulating a meaningful exchange of ideas and perspectives on the article.
+Comments can only be created and deleted in similar fashion to Twitter/X.

 <details><summary>Comment Card</summary>
 <img src="./documentation/images/features/commentcard.png">